The Intent 2: The Come Up: Critical reception

 The film received a 2/5 from The Guardian who described the film as "a near-fatal combination of creative ADHD and directorial ego yanks us away from these strengths and back towards these films’ dunderheaded raison d’etre: giving posturing musicians-not-quite-turned-actors the chance to engage in generally indifferent gunplay."

 Proposed sequel

 In an interview, Femi stated that he'd like to do a third film as the original movie ended on a cliffhanger, he said that this one has to do well in the box office first.
-On 25 January 2020, it was announced on The Intent's Instagram page that Scorcher will return as Hoods in the third film and Burna Boy will be joining the acting team.
+On 25 January 2020, it was announced on The Intent's Instagram page that Scorcher will return as Hoods in the third film and Digga D will be joining the acting team.